mosquitogames/1819rulebook/5_important_concepts.md

 When a District contains at least 5 Influence tokens at the end of an Influence placement, the District is immediately scored as follows:

 1. Check the District's color.
-British Agents only score VPs from blue Districts, while Malay Chiefs only score VPs from green Districts.
+Agents only score VPs from blue Districts, while Rajas only score VPs from green Districts.
 2. If you are eligible, count how many of **your** tokens are on the District.
 Gain **(District Multiplier)** VPs per token.
 3. Clear the District of all tokens.
 Return tokens to players.
 4. If the District has a ship icon, add a Ship to the Port track.